 Epigastric or right upper quadrant abdominal pain (reflecting hepatic ischemia or capsular distention)

 Dyspnea (reflecting pulmonary edema, acute respiratory distress syndrome [ARDS], or cardiac dysfunction secondary to increased afterload)

 Oliguria (reflecting decreased plasma volume or ischemic acute tubular necrosis)

 Diagnosis of Preeclampsia and Eclampsia

 Proteinuria Proteinuria Proteinuria is protein, usually albumin, in urine.
 High concentrations of protein cause frothy or sudsy urine.
 In many renal disorders, proteinuria occurs with other urinary abnormalities (eg... read more is defined as > 300 mg/24 hours.
-Alternatively, proteinuria is diagnosed based on a protein/creatinine ratio ≥ 0.3 or a dipstick reading of 1+; the dipstick test is used only if other quantitative methods are not available.
+Alternatively, proteinuria is diagnosed based on a protein/creatinine ratio ≥ 0.3 or a dipstick reading of 2+; the dipstick test is used only if other quantitative methods are not available.
 Absence of proteinuria on less accurate tests (eg, urine dipstick testing, routine urinalysis) does not rule out preeclampsia.

-In the absence of proteinuria, preeclampsia is also diagnosed if pregnant women have new-onset hypertension plus new onset of any of the following signs of end-organ damage:
+In the absence of proteinuria, preeclampsia is also diagnosed if pregnant women meet diagnostic criteria for new-onset hypertension and have new onset of any of the following signs of end-organ damage: